Meltzer Woods photo by Jordan England

 Board Member

-Before retiring in 2017, CILTI board member Karen Wade worked for Eli Lilly & Co.
-In retirement she volunteers for a number of environmental and equine pursuits including Indiana Master Naturalist Certification and Meadowstone Therapeutic Riding Center.
+Before retiring, CILTI board member Karen Wade worked for Eli Lilly & Co.
+In retirement she volunteers for a number of organizations, including the Indiana Master Naturalist program, Johnson County Native Plant Partnership CISMA, Meadowstone Therapeutic Riding Center, and Leadership Johnson County.

 Northern parula warbler